Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 You, without whom happiness would be impossible for me,

-Come, calm the torments of my gloomy solitude
+Come, soothe the torment of my dark solitude

 To these tears that I feel flowing.]

 Julie played Boris the saddest nocturnes on the harp.
-Boris read aloud to her Poor Lisa and more than once interrupted his reading from excitement, which captured his breath.
-Meeting in a large society, Julie and Boris looked at each other as the only people in the world who were indifferent, who understood each other.
+Boris read aloud to her Poor Lisa and more than once interrupted his reading from the excitement that took his breath away.
+Meeting in a large society, Julie and Boris looked at each other as the only indifferent people in the world who understood each other.

-Anna Mikhailovna, who often traveled to the Karagins, making up her mother's party, meanwhile made accurate inquiries about what was given for Julie (both Penza estates and Nizhny Novgorod forests were given).
-Anna Mikhailovna, with devotion to the will of Providence and tenderness, looked at the refined sadness that connected her son with rich Julie.
+Anna Mikhailovna, who often went to the Karagins, making up her mother’s party, meanwhile made correct inquiries about what was given for Julie (both Penza estates and Nizhny Novgorod forests were given).
+Anna Mikhailovna, with devotion to the will of Providence and tenderness, looked at the refined sadness that connected her son with the rich Julie.

-Boris smiled slightly, listening to his mother.
-He meekly laughed at her ingenuous cunning, but he listened and sometimes asked her attentively about the Penza and Nizhny Novgorod estates.
+Boris smiled slightly as he listened to his mother.
+He meekly laughed at her simple-minded cunning, but listened and sometimes asked her carefully about the Penza and Nizhny Novgorod estates.

-Julie had long been expecting an offer from her melancholic admirer and was ready to accept it; but some secret feeling of disgust for her, for her passionate desire to get married, for her unnaturalness, and a feeling of horror at the renunciation of the possibility true love still stopped Boris.
+Julie had long been expecting a proposal from her melancholic admirer and was ready to accept it; but some secret feeling of disgust for her, for her passionate desire to get married, for her unnaturalness, and a feeling of horror at the renunciation of the possibility true love still stopped Boris.
 His vacation was already over.
-Whole days and every single day he spent with the Karagins, and every day, reasoning with himself, Boris told himself that he would propose tomorrow.
-But in the presence of Julie, looking at her red face and chin, almost always strewn with powder, at her moist eyes and at the expression on her face, which always showed readiness to immediately move from melancholy to the unnatural rapture of marital happiness, Boris could not utter a decisive word: despite the fact that for a long time in his imagination he considered himself the owner of the Penza and Nizhny Novgorod estates and distributed the use of income from them.
-Julie saw Boris's indecisiveness and sometimes the thought came to her that she was disgusting to him; but immediately a woman's self-delusion offered her consolation, and she told herself that he was shy only out of love.
+He spent whole days and every single day with the Karagins, and every day, reasoning with himself, Boris told himself that he would propose tomorrow.
+But in the presence of Julie, looking at her red face and chin, almost always covered with powder, at her moist eyes and at the expression of her face, which always expressed a readiness to immediately move from melancholy to the unnatural delight of marital happiness, Boris could not utter a decisive word: despite the fact that for a long time in his imagination he considered himself the owner of Penza and Nizhny Novgorod estates and distributed the use of income from them.
+Julie saw Boris's indecisiveness and sometimes the thought occurred to her that she was disgusting to him; but immediately the woman’s self-delusion came to her as a consolation, and she told herself that he was shy only out of love.
 Her melancholy, however, began to turn into irritability, and not long before Boris left, she undertook a decisive plan.
-At the same time that Boris' vacation was coming to an end, Anatole Kuragin appeared in Moscow and, of course, in the Karagins' living room, and Julie, suddenly leaving her melancholy, became very cheerful and attentive to Kuragin.
+At the same time that Boris's vacation was ending, Anatol Kuragin appeared in Moscow and, of course, in the Karagins' living room, and Julie, unexpectedly leaving her melancholy, became very cheerful and attentive to Kuragin.

 “Mon cher,” Anna Mikhailovna said to her son, “je sais de bonne source que le Prince Basile envoie son fils a Moscou pour lui faire epouser Julieie.”
-[My dear, I know from reliable sources that Prince Vasily is sending his son to Moscow in order to marry him to Julie.]
-I love Julie so much that I should feel sorry for her.
-What do you think, my friend?
-Anna Mikhailovna said.
+[My dear, I know from reliable sources that Prince Vasily sends his son to Moscow in order to marry him to Julie.]
+I love Julie so much that I would feel sorry for her.
+What do you think, my friend? - said Anna Mikhailovna.

-The idea of being fooled and losing for nothing this whole month of hard melancholic service under Julie and seeing all the income from the Penza estates already planned and used properly in his imagination in the hands of another - especially in the hands of stupid Anatole, offended Boris.
-He went to the Karagins with the firm intention of making an offer.
-Julie greeted him with a cheerful and carefree air, casually talking about how fun she had been at the ball yesterday, and asking when he was coming.
-Despite the fact that Boris came with the intention of talking about his love and therefore intended to be gentle, he irritably began to talk about female inconstancy: about how women can easily move from sadness to joy and that their mood depends only on who looks after them.
-Julie was offended and said that it was true that a woman needed variety, that everyone would get tired of the same thing.
+The thought of being a fool and wasting this whole month of difficult melancholy service under Julie and seeing all the income from the Penza estates already allocated and properly used in his imagination in the hands of another - especially in the hands of the stupid Anatole, offended Boris.
+He went to the Karagins with the firm intention of proposing.
+Julie greeted him with a cheerful and carefree look, casually talked about how much fun she had at yesterday's ball, and asked when he was leaving.
+Despite the fact that Boris came with the intention of talking about his love and therefore intended to be gentle, he irritably began to talk about women's inconstancy: how women can easily move from sadness to joy and that their mood depends only on who looks after them.
+Julie was offended and said that it was true that a woman needs variety, that everyone will get tired of the same thing.

-“For this I would advise you ...”
-Boris began, wanting to taunt her; but at that very moment the insulting thought came to him that he might leave Moscow without achieving his goal and losing his labors in vain (which had never happened to him).
-He stopped in the middle of her speech, lowered his eyes so as not to see her unpleasantly irritated and indecisive face, and said: “I didn’t come here at all to quarrel with you.
-On the contrary…” He glanced at her to see if he could continue.
-All her irritation suddenly disappeared, and restless, pleading eyes were fixed on him with greedy expectation.
-"I can always arrange myself so that I rarely see her," thought Boris.
-“But the work has begun and must be done!”
-He blushed, looked up at her, and said to her, “You know how I feel about you!”
-There was no more need to speak: Julie's face shone with triumph and self-satisfaction; but she forced Boris to tell her everything that is said in such cases, to say that he loves her, and never loved a single woman more than her.
-She knew that for the Penza estates and Nizhny Novgorod forests she could demand this, and she got what she demanded.
+“For this, I would advise you...”
+Boris began, wanting to tell her a caustic word; but at that very moment the offensive thought came to him that he could leave Moscow without achieving his goal and losing his work for nothing (which had never happened to him).
+He stopped in the middle of his speech, lowered his eyes so as not to see her unpleasantly irritated and indecisive face and said: “I didn’t come here at all to quarrel with you.”
+On the contrary...”
+He glanced at her to make sure he could continue.
+All her irritation suddenly disappeared, and her restless, pleading eyes were fixed on him with greedy expectation.
+“I can always arrange it so that I rarely see her,” thought Boris.
+“And the work has begun and must be done!”
+He blushed, looked up at her and told her: “You know my feelings for you!”
+There was no need to say any more: Julie’s face shone with triumph and self-satisfaction; but she forced Boris to tell her everything that is said in such cases, to say that he loves her, and has never loved any woman more than her.
+She knew that she could demand this for the Penza estates and Nizhny Novgorod forests and she received what she demanded.

 The bride and groom, no longer remembering the trees that showered them with darkness and melancholy, made plans for the future arrangement of a brilliant house in St. Petersburg, made visits and prepared everything for a brilliant wedding.